voidshiko/YBANU-GAME-FILE-LEAK/README.md

 # YBANU-GAME-FILE-LEAK
+# LINKS ARE BROKEN AS OF NOW.
+I'LL UPDATE THEM LATER
 Bunch of leaks from YBA and YBA:NU.

 This includes game files and Discord channels from dev group chats and staff chats.